ruby-grape/grape/UPGRADING.md

 #### DELETE now defaults to status code 200 for responses with a body, or 204 otherwise

-DELETE responses now use a 200 status code by default when a body is present, or 204 otherwise.
+Prior to this version, DELETE requests defaulted to a status code of 204 No Content, even when the response included content.
+This behavior confused some clients and prevented the formatter middleware from running properly.
+As of this version, DELETE requests will only default to a 204 No Content status code if no response body is provided, and will default to 200 OK otherwise.

+Specifically, DELETE behaviour has changed as follows:

 - In versions < 0.19.0, all DELETE requests defaulted to a 200 OK status code.
 - In version 0.19.0, all DELETE requests defaulted to a 204 No Content status code, even when content was included in the response.